Dinesh112113118/API-Rep/README.md

-# API-Rep
+# CRUD APP
-For developing an API for multiple option.
+For developing an CRUD APP for multiple option.